andre-lergier/hslu-information-aesthetics/readme.md

 ![Skizze 6](assets/skizze-6.png "Skizze Diagramm")

 ## Code in D3
-To run the project, use the following commands.\\
+To run the project, use the following commands.<br>
 The project uses webpack, which compiles all files including `scss` automatically.

 Initialize project and install dependencies.